-You'll use this member when connecting your Video Indexer account to Azure.
+You'll use this member when connecting your Video Analyzer for Media account to Azure.

 This user should be a member in your Azure subscription with either an Owner role, or both Contributor and User Access Administrator roles.
 A user can be added twice, with two roles.
 Once with Contributor and once with user Access Administrator.
 For more information, see View the access a user has to Azure resources.

 Register the EventGrid resource provider using the Azure portal.

 In the Azure portal, go to Subscriptions->[subscription]->ResourceProviders.

 Search for Microsoft.Media and Microsoft.EventGrid.
 If not in the "Registered" state, click Register.
 It takes a couple of minutes to register.